 Do You Follow the Principles of the 3 R's?

 Do You Reduce Reuse and Recycle?

 Encourage others to make a difference.
 We often learn from example which means that there are more than a few people out there who are simply unaware of the many ways in which they can make a difference.
-Recycling is so simple an act that virtually anyone can participate and the majority of people really don't mind chipping in.
+Recycling is so simple an act that virtually anyone can participate and the majority of people generally don't mind chipping in to help.

 © 2019 Lorelei Cohen